 Get Started With Us Today

 Chanot (Nor Sor 4): This type of title deed is registered at the Land Department in the province in which the land is located.
 It grants the holder of the documents full rights over the land.
 It is therefore the strongest type of title deed.
 The title deed contains a legal description of the land boundary markers that are carefully ascertained and referenced by satellite images.
+This form of title deed needs to be registered at the provincial Land Departments.
+It hold the highest rights to a land.
+It includes legal assessment of the land boundaries that are certified by satellite imaging.

 Land mortgages in Thailand must be made in writing and registered with the Land Department of Thailand.
 Mortgages do not include the buildings built on the land after the mortgage date unless they were agreed upon before the mortgage documents were signed.
 In addition, buildings and other immovable structures may be mortgaged separately and should be registered with the Land Department or local Amphur (province).
 The fee for registering a mortgage is 1% of the purchase amount declared in the mortgage agreement.Amphur (province).
 The fee for registering a mortgage is 1% of the amount declared in the mortgage agreement.